jrdegbe/thamesthrive-api/docs/qa/what_is_event_tag.md

 location, or any other relevant attribute.
 They offer a way to group events together based on common properties, facilitating better organization and management of event data.

-For example, in Tracardi, events related to product purchases could be tagged with labels like " purchase," "transaction," or "completed order."
-Some events in Tracardi are automatically tagged to create a customer journey map, providing a visual representation of how customers engage over time.
+For example, in ThamesThrive, events related to product purchases could be tagged with labels like " purchase," "transaction," or "completed order."
+Some events in ThamesThrive are automatically tagged to create a customer journey map, providing a visual representation of how customers engage over time.